NaohiroTamura/ironic-specs/specs/approved/bare-metal-node-n+1-redundancy.rst

-When a bare metal node is failed due to hardware problem or is likely to be failed due to a sign of hardware failure, this function allows to switch over the node safely to another bare metal node in short time if the failed node is booted from a share file system such as FC, FCoE, iSCSI, NFS and etc.
+When a bare metal node is failed due to hardware problem or is likely to be failed due to a sign of hardware failure, this function allows to switch over the node safely to another bare metal node in short time if the failed node is booted from a shared file system such as FC, FCoE, iSCSI, NFS and etc.

 Proposed change
 ===============
-Ironic CLI and API are enhanced to support Ironic CLI new sub-command `node-switchover`.
+Ironic CLI and API are enhanced to support Ironic CLI new sub-command ``node-switchover``.

 `ironic node-switchover <source node> [<destination node>]`